-The communal lounge/dining area is a warm and inviting space which is always open for use.
-Hot and cold drinks and snacks are available day and night whilst three hot meals are served during the day.
-The lounge area provides a comfortable space to relax after a day's activities, whether reading a book from our Antarctic library, watching a lecture by one of our knowledgeable staff or simply enjoying the peace of your surroundings.
+The communal dining room, entrance library and lounge are warm, inviting and always open for use.
+Hot and cold beverages and snacks are available day and night in the dining room whilst three hot meals are served at specific times during the day.
+The lounge provides a comfortable space to relax after a day's activities, watch a lecture by one of our staff or simply enjoy the peace.

-Water is a precious resource at camp with all our water being hand shovelled and melted in one of our industrial ice melters before being transferred to our shower facility.
-We would therefore ask that guests are mindful of their consumption throughout their stay on 12 the continent.
+Water is a precious resource at camp with all water hand pumped from the nearby lake.
+We would therefore ask that guests are mindful of their consumption whilst at camp.